Birjand County: Administrative divisions

+Geography

+Location

+Birjand County is bordered by Qaen County to the north, Zirkuh County to the northeast, Darmian and Sarbisheh Counties to the east, Khusf County to the south, and Sarayan County to the west.

-City Center
+City of Birjand

-The city center of this city is Birjand.
-Birjand is also the capital of South Khorasan Province and according to the 2016 census, the population of Birjand was 203,636.
-Birjand is the first city in Iran to have a water supply organization, and the Birjand Water Pipeline Company is known as the first water supply organization in Iran.
-This city is also the second city in Iran to have urban water piped in 1923, before Tehran.
+The capital of the county is the city of Birjand, which is also the capital of South Khorasan province.
+According to the 2016 census, the population of Birjand was 203,636.
+It is the first city in Iran to have a water supply organization, the Birjand Water Pipeline Company.
+Birjand is also the second city in Iran to have urban water piped in 1923, before Tehran.

 The Shokatiyeh School of this city is the third modern-style education school, after Dar al-Fonon and Roshdieh of Tabriz.
 Due to the political and strategic location of Birjand, the country's third airport was built in this city in 1933, after Qaleh Morghi and Bushehr.

 Health

 Imam Reza Hospital

 Imam Reza Hospital was established in one of the lands and endowments belonging to the Alam family, known as Bagh-e Anari.
 In addition to accepting patients in Birjand city, this hospital also accepted other patients in southern cities of Khorasan province.